NDIS Worker Screening Check (for Volunteers)

 What if I already have a current police check?

-For incoming volunteers, if you already have a current police check (and is no more than three years old) you can send that to us instead of undertaking a Workers Screening Check.
-However once that police check expires, you will need to apply for a Workers Screening Check as outlined above.
+For new volunteers, you will need to apply for a Workers Screening Check as outlined above.
 It is free for volunteers.

 For all existing Gig Buddies volunteers, once your current police check expires (three years after the issue date) you will need to obtain a free Worker Screening Check.
 We’ll be in touch around that time to help you with this.